-- 20.56 Where the firm is providing brokerage services to an investment manager who places orders in respect of underlying funds, the investment manager may request that its transactions are recorded by the firm using coded sub-accounts (e.g. to ensure that the front office is not party to commercially sensitive information) Whilst the firm may choose, following an assessment of the risks associated with the investment manager and their rationale for making use of such accounts, to allow the use of coded accounts on systems accessed by the front office, these arrangements should not interfere with the firm's ability to monitor for suspicious activity and the firm should still comply with 20.28 and 20.29.
-In such circumstances, the coded accounts would not generally be considered "anonymous accounts" for the purposes of the ML Regulations (the establishment of which is prohibited by regulation 29(6)) given that, whilst the front office systems may use coded accounts, sufficient information is available to the firm to ensure transparency and appropriate risk management.
-The situation described above should be distinguished from the following two scenarios: - An investment manager places orders in respect of underlying fund(s) and refuses to reveal the identity of the underlying fund(s).
+20.56 Where the firm is providing brokerage services to an investment manager who places orders in respect of underlying funds, the investment manager may request that its transactions are recorded by the firm using coded sub-accounts (e.g. for operational convenience and asset allocation purposes).
+Providing the firm has been provided with the name of the fund and any other relevant information (see paragraph 20.28) and providing this does not impact the firm's ability to monitor for suspicious activity, this is not objectionable from an AML perspective.
+The coded accounts are not generally considered "anonymous accounts" for the purposes of the ML Regulations (the establishment of which is prohibited by regulation 29(6)); the firm will have opened an account in the name of the investment manager (its customer) and its records will reflect the legal name of the underlying fund.
+The situation described above should be distinguished from the following two scenarios:

+- An investment manager places orders in respect of underlying fund(s) and refuses to reveal the identity of the underlying fund(s).
 For the avoidance of doubt, whilst the use of a coded fund is not in and of itself a high risk indicator, where an investment manager is reluctant to reveal the name of the fund, this does indicate high risk as it: prevents appropriate sanctions screening; hinders the firm's ability to assess the money laundering risk presented by the investment manager's business; and the concealment of the fund's identity/identities is itself a potential risk indicator.
 A firm should be able to demonstrate the sufficiency of the risk based approach it is taking in such cases. - The firm has a CDD obligation in relation to the fund(s), but the investment manager refuses to reveal the identity of the underlying fund(s).
 This is prohibited, as the firm has an obligation to conduct CDD on the fund(s) and cannot do so.